 Total length 95-115cm / tail length 27-30cm /shoulder height 40cm /mass 7-10kg

 Typical average dog-like carnivore with red-brown fur and a distinctive black and silver saddle on its back that is broad on the neck and shoulders and gradually narrows towards the base of the tail.
 The base of the tail is red-brown that turns into black towards the tip.
 The face and legs of the animal show the same distinctive red-brown colour that slightly fades, tending towards white under the breast, more specifically the belly area.
 The head is shaped with a pointed fox-like muzzle and two distinctive large ears with the red-brown colour on the outside and longish white hairs on the inside.

 |Predation Management South Africa aims to provide guidelines and advice to producers to manage predation in the most humane and environmentally sustainable manner, i.e. guide producers to integrated management.
 Producers are in fact not harming wildlife, but managing them.

 The visuals provided on the website are aimed at the correct diagnosis and correct therapy.
 This will enable producers to identify which species killed or maimed their livestock and apply humane, environmentally compatible remediation (therapy).
 A large percentage of negative impacts from predation management emanates from incorrect diagnosis of species.

-The PMF also aims to communicate with consumers that predation management by livestock producers is approached in a responsible, scientific and sustainable manner.
+The PMSA also aims to communicate with consumers that predation management by livestock producers is approached in a responsible, scientific and sustainable manner.

 Information provided by the website is: